sheinkmana/sheinkmana.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-PhD student working under the supervision of Sara Wade.
+I am a 4th year PhD student working under the supervision of Sara Wade.
+My research aims to develop advances in Bayesian deep modelling.
+Mainly, I focus on efficient inference schemes and appropriate priors' choices for the data-driven design of the model's architecture.